 - Some important Legendary Aspects for this build include the Exploiter’s Aspect, Aspect of the Blurred Beast, Aspect of the Unsatiated, Wind Striker Aspect, Accelerating Aspect, Nighthowler’s Aspect, and Shepherd’s Aspect.

-- For the Spirit Boons, build Gift of the Stag, Avian Wrath, Packleader, and Overload, with Scythe Talons as your bonus Spirit Boon.
+- Build Gift of the Stag, Avian Wrath, Packleader, and Overload for the Spirit Boons, with Scythe Talons as your bonus Spirit Boon.

 - For the Gems, choose Emerald for the Weapon slot, Sapphire for the Armor slot, and Skull as your Jewelry.